 Nothing Phone (1) owners will benefit from the integrated functionality in their device with the Ear (2).
 Anyone looking for reasonably priced true wireless earbuds with ANC will like the value driven design that doesn’t look or feel cheap.
 People who like stemmed earbuds, but don’t want AirPods, can gain similar squeeze controls and compatibility whether you use iOS or Android.

 What’s it like to use Nothing Ear (2)?

-Appearing rather a lot like the rest of the Nothing true wireless collection, the Nothing Ear (2) clearly builds upon the original Nothing Ear 1.
+Appearing rather a lot like the rest of the Nothing true wireless collection, in clear at launch and (as of July 2023) in black colorways, the Nothing Ear (2) clearly builds upon the original Nothing Ear 1.
 The idea here is not to reinvent the wheel, but to refine it.

 You get three sets of oblong shaped silicone ear tips with the Ear (2), but if you have larger ears, you might find that even the largest size is too small.
 The ear tips are easy to remove to try out different sizes.
 The smallest is about 12mm in diameter, 13mm for the medium, and the largest measures roughly 14mm in diameter across the longest end.
 My right ear wears the size large and my left ear wears the medium ear tip.

 At 4.5g each, the Nothing Ear (2) feels light, and those accustomed to looser fitting earbuds will like this fit.
 There’s an ear tip fit test in the app too.
 While it doesn’t sit very deeply in my ear, the Nothing Ear (2) more or less stays put.
 For instance, during intense gusts of wind it does not budge, even if it doesn’t feel extra secure.
 If it weren’t for the ear fatiguing default tuning (more on that later), the buds would feel fine to stay in for a couple hours easily without discomfort.